 The float is a hollow ball that floats on the water surface in the toilet tank.
 When cracked or not well aligned, it causes the fill valve to run continuously.
 This causes toilet leakage.

 If you have a leaking toilet, call Jetset Plumbing.
-A professional plumber may be able to repair some leaks and may have to replace your toilet for others.
 A leaky toilet is important to remedy as leaks can cause massive property damage and cost you money in wasted water.